stucky04/EventLogManipulation/README.md

 # Event Logs and Process Model

-The event logs in the folder "Event_Logs_and_Process_Model" are modifications of the real-world event log published in [1].
+The event logs in the folder "Event_Logs_And_Process_Model" are modifications of the real-world event log published in [1].
 The process model is built according to the descriptions in [2].

 # Event Log Manipulation Tool